m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ## Routing Algorithms

-Let’s assume that we have two hosts that have established a connection between them using TCP or UDP as we saw in the previous lecture.
+Let's assume that we have two hosts that have established a connection between them using TCP or UDP as we saw in the previous lecture.

 Each of the two hosts know the default router (or first-hop router as we say).
 When a host sends a packet, the packet is first transferred to that default router.
 But what happens after that?
 In this lecture we will see the algorithms that we need so that when a packet leaves the default router of the sending host will travel over a path towards the default router of the destination host.